Lesson 4 – Lessons in Biodiversity: the Writings of Aldo Leopold

 - 1. As a group (or individually) read Thinking Like a Mountain.
 (For more advanced students, consider reading and discussing Escudilla as well.
 It deals more directly with the ethics of wildlife conservation.)

 - 2. In paragraph two, Leopold speaks of the practical, concrete implications of the presence of wolves.
-What are some of these realities surrounding the existence of wolves in a given area particularly in regards to other animals, hunters, and ranchers.
+What are some possible realities associated with the existence of wolves in an area utilized by other animals, hunters, and ranchers?